-4 UNDP published its first human development report in 1990 (UNDP 1990) and has promoted development of human development index.
+&lt;sup>2 UNDP published its first human development report in 1990 (UNDP 1990) and has promoted development of human development index.

-In discussions over "affluence," some argue that multi-dimensional measures rather than a one-dimension economic measure like GDP is preferable in order to incorporate comprehensive nature of people's well-being into the measurement.
-In this context, after the human development index (HDI), considered as the most used and popular development index in the world, was developed in 1990, different indexes including the Canadian well-being index and the GNH (Gross National Happiness) index in Bhutan appeared.
+In discussions over "affluence", some argue that multi-dimensional measures rather than a one-dimension economic measure like GDP is preferable to incorporate comprehensive nature of people's well-being into the measurement.
+In this context, after the human development index (HDI), considered as the most used and popular development index in the world, was developed in 1990, different indexes including the Canadian well-being index and the Gross National Happiness (GNH) index in Bhutan appeared.

-Also, in 2009, under the initiative of then-French President Sarcozi, a report edited by Sen and Stiglitz (Stiglitz, Sen and Fitoussi 2010) was published, and showed that multi-dimensional well-being is needed to measure people's living conditions and societal progress.
+Also, in 2009, under the initiative of the then French President Sarcozi, a report edited by Sen and Stiglitz(Stiglitz et al. 2010) was published, and showed that multidimensional well-being is needed to measure people's living conditions and societal progress.
 In late 2010, the government of Japan formed an expert group for the nation's happiness indicators and currently other governmental initiatives related to happiness are on the increase.

 These efforts to develop new indicators show us that more people understand the importance of well-being measures than GDP; however, this does not tell the communities how to achieve this state of well-being.
 Thus, it is important to have a practical tool to enhance people's well-being that can be regularly monitored and evaluated jointly by local people and local government.
-In this context, community dock can be described as a systematic tool to ensure that local agents, like local people, local groups, shop owners, companies, NPOs and local government, start social experiments or new local policies in order to achieve high subjective well-being and happiness level by influencing people's value systems.
+In this context, community dock can be described as a systematic tool to ensure that local agents, such as local people, local groups, shop owners, companies, NPOs and local government, start social experiments or new local policies to achieve high subjective well-being and happiness level by influencing people's value systems.

-4. Social and Economic Evolution on the Level of the Local Community Respecting the Spontaneity of the Local Residents as Inhabitants
+4 Social and economic evolution on the level of the local community respecting the spontaneity of the local residents as inhabitants

 As we have seen in the previous section, in a conventional system, experts and government officers are in charge of design, implementation and evaluation of policy measures and are expected to suggest solutions to improve local living conditions.
-Thus, to understand the present local living conditions, they collect various social and economic data at the local level and analyze them with their expertise and knowledge to identify barriers to better local living conditions, and to identify solutions to tackle them.

-However, this procedure does not necessarily need local-initiatives and may not require an endogenous local development idea: local agents should engage in nurturing local living conditions.
-Conventional economic growth models and an unaltered institutions approach is not effective in solving the local issues incurred by post-war local development policy if endogenous initiatives are essential for high well-being and happiness.
+Thus, to understand the present local living conditions, they collect various social and economic data at the local level and analyze them with their expertise and knowledge to identify barriers to better local living conditions and solutions to tackle them.
+However, this procedure does not necessarily need local initiatives and may not require an endogenous local development idea: local agents should engage in nurturing local living conditions.
+Conventional economic growth models and an unaltered institutions approach are not effective in solving the local issues incurred by post-war local development policy if endogenous initiatives are essential for high well-being and happiness.
 Emphasis on local community can make people think more about their own well-being by themselves in a concrete manner and their perceptions and values can be shifted toward accepting alternative institutional framework of their own local community.